-Planning your baby’s nursery is an exciting time during pregnancy.
+Planning your baby’s nursery (and which nursery furniture is required) is an exciting time during pregnancy.
 It’s great to make your own creative statement on a room and make it a special place for your new arrival.
 In those first few months it’s difficult to imagine them snuggling up and sleeping in their own room but it will happen!

 For the first six months, your tiny baby will sleep near you in a crib or Moses basket, and so that gives you some time (if not the energy!) to think about the first stage of planning the nursery – choosing a colour scheme.
 If you don’t know the sex of your baby, decorating the room in neutral colours is a sensible idea and then accessorizes it once your baby has arrived.
 It’s a good idea to decorate the room before your baby arrives using non-toxic paint and to make sure it’s aired well too.